rOpenSpain/Siane/README.md

 Once we have located all the maps we can select one according with our data.
-These parameters are enough to specify a map.
+These parameters will define the selected map.
+  - `obj` : Path to all the maps.
   - `year` : Maps change over time.
 By now, The territories affected by the changes are just the municipalities(Municipios).
   - `canarias` : It indicates whether we want to plot Canarias or not.
   - `level` : It is the administrative level.
 For this set of maps there are three: "Municipios", "Provincias" and "Comunidades".
   - `scale` : The scale of the maps.
 The default scale for municipalities is 1:3000000  `scale <- "3" `.
 For provinces and regions the default scale is 1:6500000 `scale <- "6m5"`.

+Now we call the `siane_map` function to extract and read a map from the entire map's collection.

 ```
-obj <- "/Users/nunoc/Desktop/siane"
-level <- "Municipios"
-canarias <- FALSE
-year <- 2016
-scale <- "3"
+shp <- siane_map(obj = obj, level = "Municipios", canarias = FALSE) # Reading the map from the maps collection
 ```

-Now we call the `siane_map` function to extract a map from all the map's collection.
+You will be able to read the map from previous years.

 ```
-shp <- siane_map(level = level, obj = obj, year = year) # Reading the map from the maps collection
+shp_2011 <- siane_map(obj = obj, level = "Municipios", canarias = FALSE, year = 2011)
 ```

 #### Plot the map

-Did it worked?
+Did it get the map worked?

 ```
 raster::plot(shp)